 Become a Champion Teacher

-A champion is a person who can achieve a difficult goal or overcome challenging obstacles.
-A difficult goal for a teacher could be helping a student get a scholarship, organizing a school function or getting a better assignment.
+You should become a champion teacher.
+A "champion" is a person who can achieve a difficult goal or overcome challenging obstacles.
+A difficult goal for a teacher could be doing thingsd like helping a student get a scholarship, organizing a school function or getting a better assignment.

 Challenges could be handling misbehaving students, working in a run-down school environment or coping with an demanding principal.